kush-gupt/ramalama-k8s/README.md

 ## Building Images Locally with Podman

-It is recommended to use Podman 5 or newer.
+Tested on & recommended to use Podman 5 or newer.

 ### 1. Build the Base Image (`centos-ramalama-min`)